AnshumanSinha8/Personal-Site/prisma/Notes.md

 - Also,remember to run 'npx prisma generate' anytime you edit your prisma schema.
 This way you can automatically update your Prisma Client library as well.

+- To explore the data in your database, you can run: '$ npx prisma studio'.
+This will allow you to explore the database in Prisma Studio.

+## Change the database schema (e.g. add more tables)
+To evolve the app, you need to follow this flow:

+- Manually adjust your database schema using SQL
+- Re-introspect your database
+- Optionally re-configure your Prisma Client API
+- Re-generate Prisma Client